Lime (material): Production

 Dry slaking is slaking quicklime with just enough water to hydrate the quicklime, but to keep it as a powder; it is referred to as hydrated lime.
 In wet slaking, a slight excess of water is added to hydrate the quicklime to a form referred to as lime putty.

-Because lime has an adhesive property with bricks and stones, it is often used as binding material in masonry works.
-It is also used in whitewashing as wall coat to adhere the whitewash onto the wall.
+Lime is commonly used as a binding mortar in masonry due to its adhesive properties with bricks and stones.
+It is also used in whitewashing as a wall-coat to allow the whitewash to adhere the wall.

 Cycle

 The process by which limestone (calcium carbonate) is converted to quicklime by heating, then to slaked lime by hydration, and naturally reverts to calcium carbonate by carbonation is called the lime cycle.
 The conditions and compounds present during each step of the lime cycle have a strong influence of the end product, thus the complex and varied physical nature of lime products.

 An example is when slaked lime (calcium hydroxide) is mixed into a thick slurry with sand and water to form mortar for building purposes.
 When the masonry has been laid, the slaked lime in the mortar slowly begins to react with carbon dioxide to form calcium carbonate (limestone) according to the reaction: